- GW Home

 February 12, 2014

 When people think of World War II heroes, many might not recall Noor Inayat Khan, a Muslim woman in her late 20s who gave her life serving as a British secret agent.
 She epitomized courage by tackling one of the most dangerous jobs a woman could have as a wireless radio operator in Paris.
-When her entire operation was compromised, Ms. Khan was one of the last people in her unit left—but she refused to back down and continued gathering information on the Nazi regime until she was ultimately caught and executed in a concentration camp.
+When her entire operation was compromised, Ms. Khan was one of the last people left in her unit—but she refused to back down and continued gathering information on the Nazi regime until she was ultimately caught and executed in a concentration camp.

 Although she didn’t know much about the radio operator’s short but heroic life, Grace Srinivasan, B.A. ’13, drove to Baltimore last summer to audition for the role of Ms. Khan in a dramatized documentary.
 Once she’d done more research on Ms. Khan’s bravery, she knew she wanted the part.